The Bootleg Beatles: History

-On 30 January 1999, the band played on the rooftop of 3 Savile Row, London, former residence of the Beatles' Apple Corps company, recreating the Beatles' final public live performance which took place on the same rooftop 30 years earlier.
-In 2009 the band hoped to mark the 40th anniversary by recreating the performance again, but unfortunately health and safety concerns prevented the appearance.
+On 30 January 1999, the band played on the rooftop of 3 Savile Row, London, where the Beatles performed on the building's roof in 1969.
+In 2009 the band hoped to mark the 40th anniversary by recreating the performance again, but health and safety concerns prevented the appearance.

-In 2002, the band played at Queen Elizabeth II's Golden Jubilee Party at Buckingham Palace.
+In 2002, the band played at Elizabeth II's Golden Jubilee Party at Buckingham Palace.

-2010 saw the band headline the Acoustic Stage at Glastonbury Festival, drawing the biggest crowd for 5 years.
-They also made a number of appearances on BBC television, including The One & Only, The One Show and I'm In a Rock'n'Roll Band, as well as on BBC Radio.
+In 2010 the band made their first headline appearance on the Acoustic Stage at Glastonbury Festival.
+They also made a number of appearances on BBC television, including The One & Only, The One Show and I'm in a Rock'n'Roll Band, as well as on the Chris Evans Breakfast Show.

-In March 2011, founder member Neil Harrison announced that he was leaving the group.
-On 18 July, a press release announced his replacement as Adam Hastings, a musician from Newcastle upon Tyne.
+Founder member Neil Harrison left the band in 2011, and was replaced by Adam Hastings.
 It was announced in September 2012 that longtime member David Catlin-Birch was leaving the group.

-It was announced that they would perform on the acoustic stage at the 2013 Glastonbury Festival.
+He was replaced by Steve White.

-Andre Barreau's last gig was at Hyde Park in London on 13 July 2014.
+The band returned to the Acoustic Stage at Glastonbury in 2013, Andre Barreau, the last of the founding members, retired from the band following their performance at Hyde Park in London on 13 July 2014.

-After Barreau's departure, there are currently no original members touring as the Bootleg Beatles.

-In 2017, Professor Nigel Osborne (Edinburgh University) was commissioned by the Royal Liverpool Philharmonic Orchestra to arrange Sgt.
-Pepper's Lonely Hearts Club Band for concerts with the Bootleg Beatles performed to capacity crowds at the Royal Albert Hall and Echo Arena Liverpool.
+In 2017, Nigel Osborne (Edinburgh University) was commissioned by the Royal Liverpool Philharmonic Orchestra to arrange Sgt.
+Pepper's Lonely Hearts Club Band for concerts with the Bootleg Beatles, who performed to capacity crowds at the Royal Albert Hall and Echo Arena Liverpool.

+The band made their third appearance on the Acoustic Stage at Glastonbury in 2023, and in 2024 performed at the Isle of Wight Festival, before returning to Glastonbury to perform on the Acoustic Stage at Glastonbury 2024.

 Meeting the Beatles

 Their first meeting was in 1996 at David Gilmour's 50th birthday party.
-Gilmour booked both the Bootleg Beatles and the Australian Pink Floyd Show as he'd "always wanted to have the Beatles support Pink Floyd".
+Gilmour booked both the Bootleg Beatles and the Australian Pink Floyd Show as he had "always wanted to have the Beatles support Pink Floyd".
 George Harrison was in the audience and quipped "you probably know the chords better than I do" and "Where's the Bootleg Brian Epstein?
 'Cos he's got all the money!"

 The second meeting was at the Party at the Palace for the Golden Jubilee of Elizabeth II in 2002, where McCartney headlined.

-Show format

-Typically, each gig consists of performances of songs from four eras.
-For the 2022 Tour, these were: